-10.2.
+- 10.3.
 Semirings and relatives.
-Our formalisation work showed that the specification could be generalised to work for (matrices over) arbitrary closed semirings Dolan [2013] and even further.
-Comparing to the theory explored in Dolan's paper they mention already on their page 1: "If we have an affine map $x \rightarrow ax + b$ in some closed semiring, then x = a b is a fixpoint".
-It appears that our linear equation x = y + a x + x b in section 7.2 is the natural generalisation of the affine map fixed point to the case of non-commutative algebra and that (the corner case V of) Valiant's algorithm computes this fixed point for upper triangular matrices.
-Future work includes exploring this relation in more detail and perhaps generalise out development to arbitrary matrices.
+Our formalisation work showed that the specification could be generalised to work for (matrices over) arbitrary closed semirings [Dolan, 2013] and even further.
+Comparing to the theory explored in Dolan's paper they mention already on their page 1: "If we have an affine map $x \to ax + b$ in some closed semiring, then x = ab is a fixpoint".
+It appears that our linear equation $x = y + a \times + x + b$ in section 7.2 is the natural generalisation of the affine map fixed point to the case of non-commutative algebra and that (the corner case V of) Valiant's algorithm computes this fixed point for upper triangular matrices.
+Future work includes exploring this relation in more detail and perhaps generalise out development to arbitrary (non-triangular) matrices. - 10.4.

-10.3.
 Sparse matrices.
-The efficiency of Valiant's algorithm in the average case relies on using sparse matrices [Bernardy and Claessen, 2014].
+The efficiency of Valiant's algorithm in the average case relies on using sparse matrices [Bernardy and Claessen, 2015].
 The above proof does not deal with sparseness.
-Yet, it is straightforward to support sparseness as outlined by Bernardy and Claessen [2014]: one needs to change the U type to be a disjunction between the 2-by-2 case and the empty matrix case.
+Yet, it is straightforward to support sparseness as outlined by Bernardy and Claessen [2015]: one needs to change the U type to be a disjunction between the 2-by-2 case and the empty matrix case.